BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **Show Developer Function.** Choose to switch on or off.
 If "On", this will show you example requests, responses, and other features of interest to developres.
 (Default: off.)
 * **Erase All Data.** Click to erase all data, including data on your local device and in iCloud.
 Be very certain you want to do this!

-> :warning: **WARNING:** Deleting your seeds through the Settings or edit functions will entirely remove them: they will be gone!
+> :warning: **WARNING:** Deleting your seeds through the Settings through "Erase All Data" will entirely remove them: they will be gone!

 ## Adding a Seed

 Seeds can be created or imported.
-Seed Creation is done through the **add** ("+") button, while seed importing is done via either the qr button (which imports via camera or other automated means) or the **add** button (which does so via cut-and-pasting).
+Seed Creation is done through the **add** ("+") button, while seed importing is done via either the Scan button (which imports via camera or other automated means) or the **add** button (which does so via cut-and-pasting).

 ### Scanning a Seed via Automated Means